monch1962/hello-world-secops/security-tool-images/README.md

 #### Generating a key pair

-You'll want to generate a different key pair for each role responsible for creating assertions for a built artifact.
-Each role should tag the artifact using their own private key; these signatures can then be checked using that role's public key
+You'll want to generate a unique key pair for each role/person responsible for creating assertions for a built artifact.
+Each role should tag the artifact using their own private key; these signatures can then be checked using that role's public key.
+Using unique key pairs for each role allows you to implement separation of concerns in your SecOps processes, by ensuring that each signature & attestation can be traced back to a specific role/person.

 To generate a key pair & store it locally under `./cosign-keys`

-`$ COSIGN_PASSWORD=abc123`
+`$ COSIGN_PASSWORD=$(./uuid.sh)`

 `$ mkdir cosign-keys`